Asset Management for Parks and Recreation

 Modern Asset Management and Beyond

 Asset management software for parks and recreation can help streamline inventorying, assessing, and caring for assets.
 Software can also monitor labor hours and costs.
 It provides an easy way to retrieve past inspections.
-Software allows your staff one place to create work requests so they are easier to track and complete.
+Asset tracking software allows your staff one place to create work requests for specific assets to report any problems or damage.

 Developing sustainable practices for your parks and facility assets can also free up budget money and increase the lifespan of some assets.